Despite boasting almost 400 million users now, LinkedIn is still massively underused as a content marketing platform.

 Whenever something gets posted within a group, LinkedIn sends a ‘new content’ notification to all of the group’s members.
 This alone is a major discerning factor compared to its Facebook counterpart.

-What that essentially means is that unlike most other social platforms, you don’t actually need to establish a major brand following to get your message in front of the right people.
+What that essentially means is that unlike most other social platforms, you don’t need to establish a major brand following to get your message in front of the right people.
 Instead, LinkedIn effectively lets you leverage its own email list that you can pitch to, completely free of charge!
 In other words, you can join LinkedIn today and instantly have a major impact on your target audience, as long as the content you distribute is uniquely valuable to them (more on that in a sec).

-Superusers also recommend creating your own LinkedIn Group to demonstrate expertise and establish yourself as an industry leader.
+Super users also recommend creating your own LinkedIn Group to demonstrate expertise and establish yourself as an industry leader.
 Of course, building a community around your group takes time and effort, but if you’re able to get away with it, you’ll never have to worry about lead generation again.

 3. Distribute high-quality content

 Many bloggers find their LinkedIn posts frequently outperforming the same content on their own website, with no additional marketing efforts.
-If you’re looking to raise brand awareness and maximize your content’s reach, there’s no place you’d rather be.
+If you’re looking to raise brand awareness and maximise your content’s reach, there’s no place you’d rather be.

 On the other hand, LinkedIn’s publishing platform is ideal for in-depth long-form articles.
 Up to about a year ago only a selected few had the ability to publish blog posts on the site, including the likes of Richard Branson, Barack Obama and Bill Gates.
 Nowadays, LinkedIn is ripe with entrepreneurial advice from brands both big and small, all trying to find the best way to leverage the website’s massive corporate audience.